sebotic/wikidataBots/README.md

 # README #

-This repositories contain the proteinBoxBots.
+This repository contains the proteinBoxBots.
 ProteinBoxBots aim at enriching WikiData with Molecular life science databases (e.g. Entrez, Ensembl, Disease ontology, etc).

 ###addEntrezGene2WD.py###
 This bot is a custom made bot to add Entrez Gene entries in WikiData.
 It is a result of the https://www.wikidata.org/wiki/User:ProteinBoxBot/201408_sprint